-Class Participation: (20 %)
+Class Participation: (20%)

 History is inherently interpretive, so students should think, not just listen to a litany of the "facts."
-During most classes we will break into set groups to discuss issues arising from lectures and reading.
-After in-group discussion, ideas will be shared with the whole class.
+During most classes we will break into set groups to discuss issues arising from class.
+After ingroup discussion, ideas will be shared with the whole class.
 Discussions evaluated as follows: